xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 "Higher-level" caches, which are closer to the processor core, are smaller but faster than "lower-level" caches, which are closer to main memory.
 The last-level cache (LLC) is a *unified* cache (storing both data and instruction), typically shared among all cores of a multicore chip.
 An important feature of the LLC in modern Intel processors is its *inclusivity*, i.e. the LLC contains copies of all of the data stored in the higher cache levels.
 The $\log_{2}B$ lowest-order bits of the memory address (the *line offset*) are used to locate a datum in the cache line.
 The $\log_{2}S$ consecutive bits starting from bit $\log_{2}B$ of the memory address (the *set index*) is used to locate a cache set when the cache is accessed.
 The remaining high-order bits are used as a *tag* for each cache line.
 After locating the cache set, the tag field of the address is matched against the tag of the $W$ lines in the set to identify if one of the cache lines is a cache hit.

-[The 2005 paper by Colin Percival](https://www.daemonology.net/papers/htt.pdf) investigated the cryptographic side-channel created by cache memory sharing (on the 2.8 GHz Intel Pentium 4 processor).
+[The 2005 paper by Colin Percival](https://www.daemonology.net/papers/htt.pdf) investigated the cryptographic side-channel created by cache memory sharing (on the 2.8 GHz Intel Pentium 4 processor)[^1].

 ```assembly
     mov         ecx, start_of_buffer